Shake Shack will return its entire $10 million US government loan - The Boston Globe

 Advertisement

-An earlier statement from the SBA and the Treasury Department said that the “vast majority of these loans -- 74% of them -- were for under $150,000, demonstrating the accessibility of this program to even the smallest of small businesses.”
-But an SBA report showed that about 2% of the firms approved for loans accounted for almost 30% of the funding.
+An earlier statement from the SBA and the Treasury Department said that the “vast majority of these loans — 74 percent of them — were for under $150,000, demonstrating the accessibility of this program to even the smallest of small businesses.”
+But an SBA report showed that about 2 percent of the firms approved for loans accounted for almost 30 percent of the funding.

+The rapid depletion of the funding shows how businesses are scrambling to survive amid the economic shock of the viral outbreak that has infected millions and killed more than 160,000 around the world.

+Restaurants are among the hardest-hit businesses in the pandemic, and the industry will face major hurdles in getting customers comfortable coming back.
+Same-store sales in the last week of March fell 83 percent at casual-dining chains, and 34 percent at fast-food restaurants, according to MillerPulse data.
+April’s declines may be even steeper.

 Advertisement